jaycode-archives/udacity-reviewlog/README.md

 Udacity Review Log
 ---------------------

 Client tool to read the log of your reviews.
+[See it live](http://jaycode.github.io/udacity-reviewlog/).

 You can find things like: